TheRealKCFan20/BonziWORLD/src/www/RULES.md

 This includes but is not limited to:
 * CSAM
-* threats of violence
+* Threats of Violence
-* doxxing
+* Doxxing
-* and any other content that is illegal in the United States.
+* And any other content that is illegal in the United States.

 ## Chat Limits